-6.1.1 As outlined the capital programme has been prioritised by Commissioner and CC who appraise requirements against strategic priorities.
-The processes recognise the varying scale and complexity of capital projects and incorporate a proportionate approach to capital project appraisal, monitoring and evaluation.

-- 6.1.2 The Commissioner manages his capital strategy operationally through the Policing Board, which oversees the major change projects for both capital and revenue.
-In addition, the Joint Assets Board will support delivery and monitor specific programme risks.
-Detailed implementation work is assigned to key individuals and overseen by the Strategic Estates, Strategic ICT Group and Vehicle User Groups or at specific Project Board. - 6.1.3 Major projects are managed in accordance with project management best practice in terms compliance with PRINCE 2 project methodology.
-Links have been established between benefits management on key projects, efficiency planning and costing information. - 6.1.4 The Capital project proposals are considered and prioritised with reference to a business case and are considered against the following factors: - Strategic importance how the bid supports the Commissioner's priorities and wider national and regional priorities; - The outcomes that will be achieved and the specific benefits and impacts; - Sustainability whether costs are realistic and the level of future revenue implications; - What options have been considered; - What other funding sources may be available; - The degree to which the proposals support partnership working. - 6.1.5 Prioritisation is then made, based on four categories, which are listed below in order of priority: - Unavoidable (statutory, contractual or tortuous liability); - Corporate Priority (relating directly to the Corporate Aims and priorities for improvement); - Service Priority (meeting stated service priorities); - Other (payback, invest to save, leverage of external funding etc). - 6.1.6 Lower priority projects which cannot be delivered within available resources can only be considered and undertaken if additional resources or an under-spend on the approved capital programme is identified during the year.
+- 6.1.1 As outlined the capital programme has been prioritised by Commissioner and Chief Constable who appraise requirements against strategic priorities.
+The processes recognise the varying scale and complexity of capital projects and incorporate a proportionate approach to capital project appraisal, monitoring and evaluation. - 6.1.2 The Commissioner manages his capital strategy operationally through the Policing Board, which oversees the major change projects for both capital and revenue.
+In addition, the Finance, Efficiency and Futures Board Board will support delivery and monitor specific programme risks.
+Detailed implementation work is assigned to key individuals and overseen by the Strategic Estates, Strategic ICT and Strategic Vehicle User Groups or at specific Project Boards which are established to oversee and govern major capital schemes. - 6.1.3 Major projects are managed in accordance with project management best practice in terms compliance with PRINCE 2 project methodology.
+Links have been established between benefits management on key projects, efficiency planning and costing information. - 6.1.4 The Capital project proposals are considered and prioritised with reference to a business case and are considered against the following factors: - Strategic importance how the bid supports the Commissioner's priorities and wider national and regional priorities; - The outcomes that will be achieved and the specific benefits and impacts; - Sustainability whether costs are realistic and the level of future revenue implications; - What options have been considered; - What other funding sources may be available; - The degree to which the proposals support partnership working. - 6.1.5 Prioritisation is then made, based on four categories, which are listed below in order of priority: - Unavoidable (statutory, contractual or tortuous liability); - Corporate Priority (relating directly to the Corporate Aims and priorities for improvement); - Service Priority (meeting stated service priorities); - Other (payback, invest to save, leverage of external funding etc). - 6.1.6 Lower priority projects which cannot be delivered within available resources can only be considered and undertaken if additional resources or an underspend on the approved capital programme is identified during the year.